 Data are based on a 2016-17 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn more

-In comparison, the same 3 industries in Queensland accounted for 39.3% in Manufacturing; 9.0% in Financial and Insurance Services; and 5.2% in Public Administration and Safety.
+In comparison, the same 3 industries in Queensland accounted for 35.1% in Manufacturing; 5.1% in Public Administration and Safety; and 10.0% in Financial and Insurance Services.

 The major differences between total imports by industries in the Bundaberg Regional Council and Queensland were:

-- A larger percentage of total imports by Arts and Recreation Services (3.9% compared to 1.8%)
+- A larger percentage of total imports by Health Care and Social Assistance (6.9% compared to 5.1%)

-- A smaller percentage of total imports by Accommodation and Food Services (1.3% compared to 3.5%)
+- A larger percentage of total imports by Arts and Recreation Services (3.3% compared to 1.5%)